HaaZheng/EGPDI/README.md

 ```python
 python3 create_edge.py
 ```
-We provide all dataset at https://drive.google.com/drive/my-drive
+We provide all datasets at https://drive.google.com/drive/my-drive
 ### Model Training
 Run the following script to train the model.
 ```python